-In the early part of the seventeenth century the Dutch, to help colonize Manhattan, divided the island into bouweries.
-Annetie Jansen, daughter of New Amsterdam’s midwife became the owner of one of the farms when her father died.
-The bouwery bordered the Hudson River from where Wall Street delineated the city’s border and ran north from Broadway.
-After New Amsterdam was given over to the British and renamed New York, Ms. Jansen’s heirs sold the farm to the crown in 1671 and it became the King’s Farm.
+During the early part of the seventeenth century the Dutch, to encourage colonization of Manhattan, divided the island into farms called bouweries.
+Annetie Jansen, daughter of New Amsterdam’s midwife, became the owner of one of the farms when her father died.
+Her bouwery lined the Hudson River from where Wall Street delineated the city’s border and ran north from Broadway.
+After New Amsterdam was handed over to the British and renamed New York, Ms. Jansen’s heirs sold the farm to the crown in 1671 and it became the King’s Farm.
 Governor Benjamin Fletcher approved the Anglican Church’s lease of the farm in 1687 and allowed the construction of a new church.
 The parish officially received its charter from King William III on May 6, 1697.
 The land grant specified an annual rent of 60 bushels of wheat.
 The first rector of the new church was William Vessy for whom a later street north of the church was named.
 He was a protégé of Increase Mather who became famous for his active involvement with the 1697 Salem Witch Trials.

 The first church was a rectangular building with gambrel roof of wood shingles (unlike the Dutch tiles throughout the city) and a small porch.
 It was built in 1698 and was recognizable from anywhere in the city because of its towering 172 foot steeple, tallest in the city.
 Captain William Kidd was supposed to have lent runner and tackle from his ship to hoist the stones during construction.